Explore Ulan Buh Desert and experience the beauty of Ulan Buh Grassland

 Before discussing Ulan Butong, I need to introduce and explain a term called "Bashang Grassland."
 Bashang Grassland refers to a tourism region mainly located in Inner Mongolia, with parts extending into Hebei Province and its northern region.
 It is divided into several areas, including Mulan Weichang, Fengning Bashang, Zhangbei Bashang, Guyuan Bashang, and Grassland Sky Road.
 Among these areas, the Mulan Weichang section of Ulan Butong Bashang Grassland offers the best scenery and is relatively far from Beijing, making it one of the less crowded areas.

-The name origin of Hama Ba is unclear, but it is a "treasure land" for photography with its endless opportunities and constant freshness.
-The charm of Hama Ba can be described as "natural", with two mountains running north and south and a small river that can be crossed in a single step at the bottom of the valley.
-Scattered along the slopes are dozens of thatched cottages and newly built red brick houses.
-The crowing of chickens, barking of dogs, and smoke rising from the cooking fires, isn't this a rustic and primitive rural flavor?
+The origin of the name Hama Ba is unclear, but it is a 'treasure land' for photography, where one can take countless photos and always find something new.
+The charm of Hama Ba can be described with two words: 'natural beauty'.
+The geographical formation consists of two mountains running north to south with a valley in between.
+At the bottom of the valley is a small river that can almost be crossed in a single step.
+Scattered along the slopes of the valley are dozens of thatched cottages and newly built red brick houses.
+The crowing of roosters and barking of dogs, along with the curling smoke from chimneys, create a rustic and primitive pastoral atmosphere.

 Beigou

-Due to its location in the north of the original field, spanning from north to south of the military horse field for more than ten kilometers, locals habitually call it "North Gou", so it is called "South Gou".
-North Gou is most famous for its sunrise, climbing up the mountain, looking into the distance as the sky slowly turns fish belly white, with thousands of miles of morning glow.
-At the moment when the sun rises out of the horizon of the grassland, a dazzling brightness suddenly appears.
-Morning mist, Mongolian yurt, and grassland combine to form a wonderful scenery.
-I remember once setting off at 4 o'clock in the morning, and all the car lights along the way were lit, like a necklace embedded in the dark grassland.
+Due to its location in the northern part of the original site, spanning north and south of the military horse farm for more than ten kilometers, locals habitually refer to it as 'Beigou', hence the name 'Nangou'.
+Beigou is most famous for its sunrise.
+Climbing halfway up the mountain, you can see the distant sky slowly turning white, with a thousand miles of morning glow.
+When the sun rises from the horizon of the grassland, a burst of bright light appears.
+The morning mist, yurts, and grassland combine to form a magnificent scene.
+I still remember once setting off at 4 a.m., with car lights illuminating the way, looking like a necklace embedded in the dark grassland.

-Located in the northeast of Keshiketeng Banner, Inner Mongolia, at an altitude of 2029 meters, it is a branch of the Greater Khingan Range.
-Here, the most intact form of the Quaternary glacier is preserved.
-It is a typical valley glacier, with glacial features such as cirque, U-shaped valley, arete, terminal moraine, lateral moraine, and striated boulder in the Huanggang Ridge on both sides.
-It is the best preserved, complete glacier landform with the highest scientific research value among the discovered Quaternary glacier relics.
+Located in the northeast of Keshiketeng Banner, Inner Mongolia, at an altitude of 2029 meters, it is a remnant of the Greater Khingan Range.
+This area preserves the most complete form of Quaternary glaciers, characterized by typical valley glaciers.
+On both sides of Huanggangliang, there are glacial relics such as cirques, U-shaped valleys, arêtes, terminal moraines, lateral moraines, striated stones, and erratics.
+These are the best-preserved Quaternary glacial relics discovered so far, with the most complete glacial landforms and the highest scientific research value.

 Daqingshan

-Dalinor Lake is a plateau inland lake, translated as "a sea-like lake" in Chinese.
+Dalinor Lake is an inland plateau lake, translated in Chinese as 'a lake like the sea'.
 It is one of the four famous lakes in Inner Mongolia and the largest lake in Chifeng City, Inner Mongolia.